On the superstring-inspired quantum correction to the Starobinsky model of inflation: Setup

 The Bel-Robinson (BR) tensor in four spacetime dimensions is defined by \cite{Bel:1959uwe,Robinson:1959ev,Deser:1999jw}

 by analogy with the energy-momentum tensor of the Maxwell theory of electromagnetism.

 In curved four-dimensional spacetime, we use the lower case Greek letters for vector indices.
-More notation is given in Appendix A together with some basic equations of Riemann geometry.
+Our notation and some basic equations of Riemann geometry are given in Appendix~\ref{Notations}.
 We define dual tensors with the help of Levi-Civita tensors, e.g.,

 where $\epsilon_{\m\n\l\r}$ is the constant Levi-Civita symbol from Minkowski (flat) spacetime.

 The SBR gravity action is defined by \cite{Ketov:2022lhx} \be \lb{sbr} S_{\rm SBR}[g_{\m\n}] = \fracmm{M^2_{\rm Pl}}{2}\int d^4x\sqrt{-g} \left[ R +\fracmm{1}{6m^2}R^2 - \fracmm{\b}{8m^6} T^{\m\n\l\r}T_{\m\n\l\r}\right]~, \ee where we have introduced the dimensionless coupling constant $\beta>0$.~\footnote{The constant $\beta$ used here is different from the $\beta$ parameter of Ref.~\cite{Ketov:2022lhx} by its normalization and sign.
 In the context of superstrings and M-theory~\cite{Ketov:2022lhx}, the constant $\b$ must be positive.}